ooddle

 Cold Water on the Wrists

 Run cold water over the inside of your wrists for 30 seconds.
 The cold activates the dive reflex, slowing your heart rate within seconds.
-Useful when stress hits in waves.
+Useful when stress hits in waves, especially in public places where you do not have privacy for a longer practice.
+A quick rinse in a bathroom sink can reset a moment that was spiraling.

 The Worry Window

 • Move when stuck.
-A 10-minute walk burns off circulating stress hormones faster than sitting still.
+A 10-minute walk burns off circulating stress hormones faster than sitting still and helps the brain unhook from a single thought.

 • Lengthen exhales.
-Any breathing pattern where the exhale is longer than the inhale calms your system.
+Any breathing pattern where the exhale is longer than the inhale calms your system, even if the math is not perfect.

 • Hydrate before deciding.
-Dehydration mimics anxiety symptoms and makes everything feel worse.
+Dehydration mimics anxiety symptoms and makes everything feel worse, especially decisions.

 When to Use These Tools

 Use breath work and cold exposure for acute stress spikes, the moments when a bill arrives or you check your bank balance.
 Use the worry window and limited news intake as daily structures.
-Use movement when you notice the tension has been building for hours.
+Use movement when you notice the tension has been building for hours, even before any new news arrives.

 The goal is not to feel nothing.
-Financial stress can be a useful signal.
-The goal is to keep the signal from becoming a scream.
+Financial stress can be a useful signal, pointing you toward action you have been avoiding.
+The goal is to keep the signal from becoming a scream, because a screaming body cannot make plans, only react.

 Building a Daily Practice